gigwegbe/function-calling-for-sensors-at-the-edge/README.md

 - **`simulated-farm-setup/`** – Code for setting up the simulated farm model and integrating with ThingsBoard.
 - **`farm-eda/`** – Exploratory data analysis (EDA) for the Nyagatare Farm in Eastern Province.

+To run the project, first complete the setup for ThingsBoard and the IoT Simulator.
+Once those are configured, you can proceed to set up the agent services and the Flask integration app.

 ## Initial Setup (Thingsboard and IoT Simulator)
 To get started with the ThingsBoard and IoT Simulator setup, follow the respective instructions below: